-Yet she insisted: “Cycling increases life expectancy, improves cardiovascular function and shapes both the legs and thighs.”
-Overcoming fear?
+Yet she insisted: “Cycling increases life expectancy, improves cardiovascular function and shapes both the legs and thighs.
+It's also a great way to see the main tourist attractions in Cyprus” Overcoming fear?
 Shaping my legs and thighs?
 Why not?!
 After all, I reasoned, this was as good a time as any to improve both body and soul.
 Besides, what could possibly go wrong?
 I slathered sunscreen all over myself, donned a helmet, armed myself with a bottle of water and an energy bar and followed her – reluctantly.

 We were staying at the Londa Beach Hotel, which is situated near Limassol’s official bicycle routes.
 We each rented a bike – they are as easy to find in Limassol as cupcakes in New York – and set out to explore the city.
 In so doing, I discovered that bicycling is actually a very popular activity among Limassolians, and one of their favorite ways of commuting.
 Fortunately, Limassol has interesting trails for bicyclists of all levels – from beginners to advanced.
 The 15-km route from Amanthus to Govenor’s Beach is difficult, rocky and uphill, best suited for experienced mountain bikers.
 The route from Alona to Troodos Square is even longer, about 28 km, but more level, hence easier, and can be travelled with a regular road bike.
 Towards its end, the route passes through the picnic sites of Almyrolivado and Livadi tou Pasia, as well as a campsite.